sunpech/sunpech.github.io/_posts/2015-06-19-lastpass-password-manager.md

 Scroll down to Password Iterations.

 The default password iteration is: 5000.
 You should increase it to something larger that's 5 digits in length or more.
 Sure it re-ecrypts your storage again and it can be a bit slow (like ~20 seconds), but this is something you aren't doing again and again.
+Just do it once at the beginning, and you're set.

 ![LastPass Screenshot 2](/public/images/blog/lastpass_screenshot_03.jpg)

 There is also a setting where you can specify which country LastPass can work from.
-If you live in the US, then set the US to be the only place that LastPass can be logged in from.
+If you live in the US, then set it so the US is the only place that LastPass can be logged in from.

 I also recommend adding [Multifactor Authentication](https://lastpass.com/multifactor-authentication) to make your LastPass account even more secure.

 ## Other Password Managers

 The important thing is that you use one.
+Any one.
 Here are the most well known ones.

 * [OnePassword](https://agilebits.com/onepassword)
 * [KeyPass](http://keepass.info/)

-Just do not use your browser's password storage.
+Do not use your browser's password storage.
 In fact you should change your browser's settings so that it doesn't remember any login information at all.
 Everything should go through your password manager.

 I like the subscription model behind LastPass.
 I prefer that over OnePassword's buy-to-own model.
-I'd rather pay bit by bit, than pay $50+ outright for something may not be supported long term.
+I'd rather pay bit by bit, than pay $48+ outright for something that may not be supported.
+It costs $1 per month to subscribe to [LastPass Premium](https://lastpass.com/go-premium) if you want the mobile options.
+Otherwise, the desktop browser version is free.

-KeePass is nice, but I like the convenience of storing my LastPass on their cloud servers.
-Again, convenience.
-It also feels like the argument for KeePass is weak if people choose to store their KeePass data on another cloud service such as Dropbox.
+KeePass is nice, but the encrypted database is stored locally.
+I like the convenience of storing my LastPass on their cloud servers.
+Again, **convenience**.
+The argument for KeePass is weak if users choose to store their KeePass key file on another cloud service such as Dropbox.

+Again, I encourage everyone, friends, family, collegues, to all use a password manager.

 ## More Links